Mechanical-Advantage/AdvantageScope/docs/tabs/VIDEO.md

 - **Cmd/ctrl + >** = skip forward five seconds
 - **Cmd/ctrl + <** = skip backward five seconds

-Use these controls to navigate to a known location in the match, like the start of auto or teleop.
+Use these controls to navigate to a known location in the match, typically the start of auto or teleop.

 ![Navigating a video](/docs/resources/video/video-2.gif)